ronaldramrod93/terraform-modules/modules/gcs/README.md

 ### Using Terragrunt module

-In order to use this module with terragrunt, please refer to https://github.com/ronaldramrod93/roka_pf_tg-modules/tree/main/gcs, where you will also find real examples.
+In order to use this module with terragrunt, please refer to https://github.com/ronaldramrod93/roka_pf_tg-modules/tree/main/gcs, where you will find real examples.

 ### Using Terraform module